followdrabbit/mcp-protocol-lab/Labs/Lab 07 - MCP Server for API Calls/Lab 07 - Readme.md

 ## 🧠 How This MCP Server Works

-1. The tool `get_cryptocurrency_price` is exposed via MCP
-2. When called:
+* Exposes a tool: `get_cryptocurrency_price`

-   * It sends an HTTP request to CoinGecko
+* Makes a real-time HTTP request to CoinGecko
 * Parses the JSON response
-   * Extracts the USD price
-3. The result is returned as plain text to the MCP client
+* Returns live pricing data to the MCP client

-This is a **live API-backed MCP tool**.
+This is a **live API-backed MCP Server**.

 ---